Stipend Program for Kaiser Permanente Employees

 PLEASE NOTE: Documents that are faxed to the Education Fund will not be accepted and your application will not be considered.
 Incomplete applications (missing the school verification document, the manager agreement form or not completely filled out) will also not be considered.
 No paper applications are available or will be accepted.

 After submitting your online application, proceed to Step 2.

-If you meet all the eligibility requirements and have provided correct documentation you will receive a “Provisionally Accepted” email within 10 days of submitting your application.
+If you meet all the eligibility requirements and have provided correct documentation, you will receive a “Provisionally Accepted” or Denied email within 10 business days of receipt of your application.

 “Meet Your Career Counselor.”
 Once you have completed STEP 2, you must meet (via telephone) with your assigned Career Counselor.
 After this meeting with your career counselor you will receive an “Officially Accepted” email and will be able to immediately start reducing your hours.
 Your manager will also be notified via email that you have been accepted and they will receive instructions on how to report your reduced hours for payment.

 Start reducing your hours.

 FAQ – Frequently Asked Questions